ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'ace-groupcomm-profile', with value a CBOR integer that MUST be used to uniquely identify the application profile for group communication.
 Applications of this specification MUST register an application profile identifier and the related value for this parameter in the "ACE Groupcomm Profiles" registry (REQ19).

-* 'pub\_keys', MUST be present if 'get\_pub\_keys' was present in the request, otherwise it MUST NOT be present.
-This parameter is a CBOR array specifying the authentication credentials of the group members, i.e., of all of them or of the ones selected according to the 'get\_pub\_keys' parameter in the request.
+* 'creds', MUST be present if 'get\_creds' was present in the request, otherwise it MUST NOT be present.
+This parameter is a CBOR array specifying the authentication credentials of the group members, i.e., of all of them or of the ones selected according to the 'get\_creds' parameter in the request.
 In particular, each element of the array is a CBOR byte string, with value the original binary representation of a group member's authentication credential.
 It is REQUIRED of the application profiles to define the specific formats of authentication credentials that are acceptable to use in the group (REQ6).

-* 'peer\_roles', MUST be present if 'pub\_keys' is also present, otherwise it MUST NOT be present.
-This parameter is a CBOR array of n elements, with n the number of authentication credentials included in the 'pub\_keys' parameter (at most the number of members in the group).
-The i-th element of the array specifies the role (or CBOR array of roles) that the group member associated with the i-th authentication credential in 'pub\_keys' has in the group.
+* 'peer\_roles', MUST be present if 'creds' is also present, otherwise it MUST NOT be present.
+This parameter is a CBOR array of n elements, with n the number of authentication credentials included in the 'creds' parameter (at most the number of members in the group).
+The i-th element of the array specifies the role (or CBOR array of roles) that the group member associated with the i-th authentication credential in 'creds' has in the group.
 In particular, each array element is encoded as the role element of a scope entry, as defined in {{ssec-authorization-request}}.

-* 'peer\_identifiers', MUST be present if 'pub\_keys' is also present, otherwise it MUST NOT be present.
-This parameter is a CBOR array of n elements, with n the number of authentication credentials included in the 'pub\_keys' parameter (at most the number of members in the group).
-The i-th element of the array specifies the node identifier that the group member associated with the i-th authentication credential in 'pub\_keys' has in the group.
+* 'peer\_identifiers', MUST be present if 'creds' is also present, otherwise it MUST NOT be present.
+This parameter is a CBOR array of n elements, with n the number of authentication credentials included in the 'creds' parameter (at most the number of members in the group).
+The i-th element of the array specifies the node identifier that the group member associated with the i-th authentication credential in 'creds' has in the group.
 In particular, the i-th array element is encoded as a CBOR byte string, with value the node identifier of the group member.

 * 'group\_policies', with value a CBOR map, whose entries specify how the group handles specific management aspects.
 These include, for instance, approaches to achieve synchronization of sequence numbers among group members.
 The elements of this field are registered in the "ACE Groupcomm Policies" registry.
 This specification defines the three elements "Sequence Number Synchronization Methods", "Key Update Check Interval" and "Expiration Delta", which are summarized in {{fig-ACE-Groupcomm-Policies}}.
 Application profiles that build on this document MUST specify the exact content format and default value of included map entries (REQ20).